lupaulus/tic2json/README.md

 - Raspberry Pi Pico (basic demonstration stub): **picotic** gets TIC data on RX pin, outputs formatted JSON on UART TX

 These are very simple stubs that (ab)use the stdio interface provided by these platforms, as a starting point example.

+## PME PMI RS232 Configuration

+You can use some RS232 Converter, like MOXA NPORT 5100 Series or other.

+Human readable settings:
+Bauderate : 1200
+Data Bits : 7
+Stop Bit : 1
+Parity : Even
+Flow Control : None or XON/XOFF